 Rest breaks are typically 20 minutes for every six hours worked, 11 hours for every 24 hours worked, and one day off per week or two days per fortnight.
 If you hire a 16- or 17-year-old apprentice, you must give them a 30-minute break if they work for four hours and thirty minutes or more, as well as twelve hours of rest per day and two days of rest per week.

-Apprentices who meet the qualifying conditions and are 22 or older are also eligible for auto-enrolment into a pension scheme.
+Apprentices earning £10,000 or more annually must be automatically enrolled into a workplace pension scheme if they are aged between 22 and the state pension age.
+Employers must contribute to the pension as per auto-enrolment regulations.
 However, an apprentice as young as 16 years old can request to join the pension scheme, and you must allow this and pay the employer contributions as usual, depending on their earnings.

 Apprenticeship contract of employment

 The apprenticeship agreement is a legal document that you and your apprentice must sign.
-It is separate from, but will be included in, the employment contract.
+Employers must ensure the apprenticeship agreement meets legal requirements.
+Failure to provide a compliant agreement may result in the apprentice being treated as a standard employee, making it harder to end the arrangement early.
+The agreement is separate from, but will be included in, the employment contract.
 It must include the following:

 - the apprentice’s skill, trade, or occupation;